Washington's 48th legislative district

 Washington's 48th legislative district is one of forty-nine districts in Washington state for representation in the state legislature.
 It covers areas of Redmond, Bellevue (including West Lake Sammamish), and Kirkland, and it encompasses Clyde Hill, Yarrow Point, Hunts Point, and Medina.
 It also contains Bridle Trails State Park and Marymoor Park.

-The district's legislators are state senator Patty Kuderer and state representatives Vandana Slatter (position 1) and Amy Walen (position 2), all Democrats.
+The district's legislators are state senator Vandana Slatter and state representatives Osman Salahuddin (position 1) and Amy Walen (position 2), all Democrats.